 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I’ve skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I had several pairs of Flylow Tough Guy gloves over the years and used them in all sorts of skiing situations.
 Below is my detailed review.

 I love the Flylow Tough Guy gloves, and they come highly recommended for any skier who wants a versatile glove that’s warm without being too bulky.
 They make for a great set of all-around winter gloves, and though they don’t offer supreme cold weather protection, their affordable price and classic looks make them quite appealing.